Tripeptide-29 (topical) (200mg)

 Tripeptide-29 Regulates Tissue Fibrosis

-In vitro studies of pigskin, cow skin, fish scales, and chicken feet have observed that Tripeptide-29 may act as an inhibitor of dipeptidyl peptidase IV activity.[4]
+In vitro, studies of pigskin, cow skin, fish scales, and chicken feet have observed that Tripeptide-29 may act as an inhibitor of dipeptidyl peptidase IV activity.[7]
 Dipeptidyl peptidase IV (DPP4) is primarily found in immune-infected cells.
-It is an essential part of the cell membrane, which indiscriminately destroys growth factors, chemokines, neuropeptides, and vasoactive peptides.
-It also plays a major role in glucose metabolism by decomposing incretin, a hormone that stimulates blood sugar levels.
-Animal studies have suggested that DPP4 plays a role in causing fibrosis in organs such as the kidneys and liver via inhibition of the enzyme, which prevents scarring during the disease that affects these organs.[5]
-Tripeptide-29 may be doubly useful in this situation, as diabetes is the leading cause of renal fibrosis.
-The possible ability of Tripeptide-29 to stimulate glucose uptake and reduce fibrosis by inhibiting DPP4 opens the way for many studies to control not only diabetes but also its pathological outcomes.
+It is considered to be an essential part of the cell membrane, which indiscriminately destroys growth factors, chemokines, neuropeptides, and vasoactive peptides.
+It also appears to play a major role in glucose metabolism by decomposing incretin hormones that stimulate insulin synthesis.

-Tripeptide-29 and Skin Tone
+Tripeptide-29 and Dermal Cells

 References